-A seismic shift is underway in Americans’ healthcare beliefs and practices.
-As they learn more about how Big Pharma and the Medical Establishment have chosen profits over patients’ health, the public are slowly but surely losing faith in those institutions.
+A seismic shift is underway in Americans' healthcare beliefs and practices.
+As they learn more about how Big Pharma and the Medical Establishment have chosen profits over patients' health, the public is slowly but surely losing faith in those institutions.

 According to a new survey, more people are turning to natural remedies–a category that includes supplements, lifestyle changes, and medicinal plant derivatives like cannabidiol (a phytochemical extract of hemp or marijuana plants).